nim65s/fork-manager/README.md

 Usage: fork-manager [OPTIONS]

 Options:
   -c, --config-file <CONFIG_FILE>      Path to the configuration file.
-If not given, or not a file, this will be searched according to arguments "project" and "filename" [env: FORK_MANAGER_CONFIG_FILE=] [default: ./fork-manager.yaml]
+If not given, or not a file, this will be
-  -f, --filename <FILENAME>        Name of the configuration file to look for [env: FORK_MANAGER_CONFIG_FILENAME=] [default: fork-manager.yaml]
-  -p, --project <PROJECT>          Path to the project where to look for [env: FORK_MANAGER_PROJECT=] [default: .]
+                                       searched according to arguments "project" and "filename" [env: FORK_MANAGER_CONFIG_FILE=] [default: ./fork-manager.yaml] -f, --filename <FILENAME>            Name of the configuration file to look for [env: FORK_MANAGER_CONFIG_FILENAME=] [default: fork-manager.yaml] -p, --project <PROJECT>              Path to the project where to look for [env: FORK_MANAGER_PROJECT=] [default: .]
+  -u, --update-script <UPDATE_SCRIPT>  Name of the script to generate
+                                       [env: FORK_MANAGER_UPDATE_SCRIPT=] [default: update.sh]
-      --generate <GENERATOR>       If provided, outputs the completion file for given shell and exit [possible values: bash, elvish, fish, powershell, zsh]
-  -d, --dry-run                    Only check config, don't run git commands
-      --push                       Really force push: deactivate dry run -h, --help                       Print help
+      --generate <GENERATOR>           If provided, outputs the completion file for given shell and exit [possible values: bash, elvish, fish, powershell, zsh] -d, --dry-run                        Only check config, don't run git commands --push                           Do actually force push -h, --help                           Print help
   -V, --version                        Print version
 ```